David Haig: Film and television

 Haig appeared in the 1994 film Four Weddings and a Funeral and had a main role in the BBC television sitcom The Thin Blue Line (1995), playing Inspector Grim, the inept foil to Rowan Atkinson's Inspector Fowler.
 He also appeared in Love on a Branch Line, a TV series broadcast by the BBC in four episodes.
 In 2002 he played the brother of Four Weddings co-star Hugh Grant in the romantic comedy Two Weeks Notice.
 In 2007, he appeared in a Comic Relief sketch called "Mr. Bean's Wedding" as the bride's father, reuniting with Atkinson.

-Other TV work includes Doctor Who story "The Leisure Hive" (1980); Blake's 7 episode "Rumours of Death" (1980); Diamonds (1981 TV series); Campion story "Sweet Danger" (1990); Inspector Morse episode "Dead on Time" (1992); and Cracker story "To Say I Love You" (1993).
+Other TV work includes the Doctor Who serial The Leisure Hive (1980); the Blake's 7 episode "Rumours of Death" (1980); Diamonds (1981 TV series); Campion story "Sweet Danger" (1990); Inspector Morse episode "Dead on Time" (1992); and Cracker story "To Say I Love You" (1993).
 In the 1990s, he appeared in series 1 of the TV series Soldier Soldier.

 He appears in the Richard Fell adaptation of the 1960s science fiction series A for Andromeda, on the UK digital television station BBC Four.

 Haig wrote the play My Boy Jack, and later appeared as Rudyard Kipling, alongside Daniel Radcliffe, in television adaptation.

 In 2008, he appeared in the BBC film Dustbin Baby, and The 39 Steps.
 He also appeared in the Midsomer Murders, episode "The Glitch".
 In 2009 he appeared as Steve Fleming in BBC TV's The Thick of It, and as Jon, husband to former MP Mo Mowlam in the drama Mo, opposite Julie Walters.
 Also in 2009, he appeared in two episodes as the headmaster of Portwenn Primary School, Mr Straine on ITV comedy drama Doc Martin.

 In January 2013, Haig started appearing as Jim Hacker in a re-make of classic 1980s comedy series Yes, Prime Minister, broadcast on Gold TV in the United Kingdom.

 In 2012 a new sitcom pilot, starring Haig and written by Ben Elton, was filmed for the BBC.
 Filming for a full six-part series of the sitcom, The Wright Way (formerly known as Slings and Arrows) was completed in March 2013, and began airing on BBC One on 23 April.

 An August 2018 announcement indicated that Haig would be among the new cast to join the original actors in the Downton Abbey film which started principal photography at about the same time.
 In September 2018 he appeared as Bill alongside Jodie Comer in the BBC America thriller series Killing Eve.

 In September 2024, production started on his film adaptation of his play Pressure.